alicemunsal/dohex/DoHex2.md

 Over a decade, we are continuously reviving a particular style of software architecture with different names ,interpretations and nuances.
 Ports And Adapters, Hexagonal Architecture [^1], Onion Architecture [^2], Clean Architecture[^3] all circle around the same concept.

-It will simplify designing and
+It will simplify designing and developing highly maintainable , testable, scalelable
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTUxNjIyNTI4LDE2NzI3MTIzNDJdfQ==
+eyJoaXN0b3J5IjpbLTExNTExNjE3MSwxNjcyNzEyMzQyXX0=
 -->